morisgomez/morisgomez/README.md

 - 🎧 I’m interested in creating civic-tech and audio tools.
 - 📚 I’m currently learning C++ and JavaScript.
 - 🦸🏽‍ I’m looking to collaborate on civic-tech and audio projects.
+- 🐻 I'm am undergraduate at UCLA.
+- 🇸🇻 I'm from Central America.
 - 📫 Reach me at morisbruin9719@g.ucla.edu.

 <!---